CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields.md

 -   id: the identifier of the database field (integer)
 -   name: the name of the database field (string)
 -   type: the type of the field (see below)
 -   value: the default value of the field.
-Can be a newline seperated list. (string)
+Can be a newline separated list. (string)
 -   displayed: is the field displayed in the subprofile overview in the user interface of the marketing software (bool)